Mishieck/parawait/docs/quick-start.md

 })();
 ```

-The function `add` adds a number in the array `numbers` to the accumulated sum of previously added numbers. `promises` is used to add the numbers.
+The function `add` adds a number in the array `numbers` to the accumulated sum of previously added numbers. `all` is used to add the numbers.
 The property `action` specifies the function that is invoked multiple times at once.
 The property `inputs` specifies the inputs for the provided function.
 The property `outputType` indicates the type of output expected.
 Because the `sum` is not returned by `add`, the `outputType` is set to `"none"`.

 ### Reuse